o1-labs/rfcs/00xx-account-deletion.md

 The last step `delete(e)` is where the need for the max-heap is apparent.
 To get to `i = 2` we need to
 - check that we are removing the element at the fill frontier (this already done in the code)
-- repeatedly, to compute the new fill frontier index:
+- repeatedly, to compute the new fill frontier:
   - peek and if the top is `i - 1`
     - pop from the free list
     - set i to i - 1